josiahbryan/yass-orm/README.md

 ---

+- 2024-05-02

+  - (feat) Added `setOnConnectRetryFailed` to catch retry failure and customize how the library responds.
+By default, we now call `process.exit(1)` on the assumption that the app will restart.

 - 2024-04-11

   - (feat) Added support for functional indices (Requires mysql 8.0.13 or newer.)
 Using the MySQL JSON operator (`->>`) is now supported when specifying indexes.
 For example, if you include a key like this in your `indexes` array in a schema:

   ```json